History of the Ottawa Senators (since 1992): Failure in playoffs and firing of Jacques Martin

-In the off-season, Eugene Melnyk would purchase the club to bring financial stability and the team entered the 2003–04 season with high expectations.
-Head Coach Jacques Martin would guide the team to another good regular season, finishing with 102 points.
+After the sale, the team entered the 2003–04 season with high expectations.
+Martin would guide the team to another good regular season, finishing with 102 points.
 This was good for only third in the tightly contested Northeast Division, as Boston would have 104 and Toronto 103.

-The seedings meant that the Senators would play the Maple Leafs in the first round of the 2004 playoffs for the fourth-straight time.
+The seedings meant that the Senators would play the Maple Leafs in the playoffs for a fourth time, in the first round of the 2004 playoffs.
 By now, Ottawa had developed a strong rivalry with their Ontario rivals, and there was a great deal of pressure on the team to finally defeat the Leafs.
 Despite missing their captain Mats Sundin and other veterans, the Maple Leafs would win the series on the back of goaltender Ed Belfour, who had two shutouts in the series, defeating the Senators in seven games.
-In Game 7, Senators goaltender Patrick Lalime would surrender three goals before the first period was done and would be replaced by backup Martin Prusek.
+In game seven, Senators goaltender Patrick Lalime would surrender three goals before the first period was done and would be replaced by backup Martin Prusek.
 The Senators were not able to come back from the 3–0 deficit, losing 4–1.
 It was Lalime's last appearance in a Senators' uniform, and Martin's last game as coach—two days after the loss, Martin was fired. and Lalime was later traded to the St. Louis Blues for a fourth-round pick in the 2005 NHL Draft.

 After losing eight of 12 playoff series, including all four series in five years against Toronto, team management felt that a new coach was required for playoff success.
 Muckler even suggested that the new coach would have "to fix the dressing room", implying the team was not responding to Martin.
 On June 8, 2004, Bryan Murray became the team's fifth head coach, leaving the Mighty Ducks of Anaheim, where he had been general manager.
-He would not actually coach until 2005 due to the 2004–05 NHL lockout, instead spending time on scouting.
+He would not actually coach until 2005 due to the 2004–05 NHL lockout.
+Top centre Radek Bonk was also moved, to the Los Angeles Kings for a third-round pick in the 2004 draft.

 2004–2017: Bryan Murray era

-2004–05: Lockout time

-The Senators, like the other NHL teams, did not play during the lockout.
-Most players chose to play in Europe, although some, including Jason Spezza, played for the Senators' farm team, the Binghamton Senators.
-Prior to the lockout, the Senators had acquired free agent goaltender Dominik Hasek.
-He did not play for any teams during the season, instead practicing with Binghamton.
-Daniel Alfredsson had a very good season in Sweden with Frölunda HC, winning the Swedish championship.